 - Hunter: The Vigil: even the lower-tech groups, are known to use silver bullets in their guns, though they don't always use them against the right enemies (i.e. werewolves).

-- Dungeons & Dragons: there are rules for coating any weapon with "alchemical" silver.
-This applies a penalty to using the weapon so many players will carry a silver coated sidearm.
+- There are rules for coating any weapon with "alchemical" silver.
+This applies a penalty to using the weapon so many players will carry a silver-coated sidearm.
 Magical weapons typically don't need coating.

 - In Magic: The Gathering's setting of Innistrad, the distinction is made that only blessed silver is useful against the various horrific threats to humanity, with the largest prison for demons and such in the land being the Helvault; a massive spire composed of blessed meteoric silver.
 In vampire-controlled areas, knockoff holy pendants are a hot item on the black market, though the fact that they aren't blessed and therefore useless as a protective ward is typically not mentioned at time of purchase.
 Curiously, runes etched with silver are a necessary component to the creation of alchemically-reanimated zombies.